 -30 Safar (Arabic: صفر): The 8th Shia Muslims' Imam, Imam Reza's death

 -3 Jumada al-Thani (Arabic: جماذی الثانی): Fatima al-Zahra's death, Prophet Muhammad's daughter

 -19 February: Nationalization of the Iranian oil industry

-The museum is open on all days of the year except for the seven days of official museum closures.
+The museum at a short distance from Rasht City is open on all days of the year except for the seven days of official museum closures.
 It is recommended to visit the museum on Thursdays and Fridays.

 Bear in your mind that local museums and sites in small regions usually have their program.
-As an unwritten principle, they close site and museums about 11:30 in the noon till around 4:00 in the afternoon for prayer, lunch and rest.
+As an unwritten principle, they close sites and museums from about 11:30 noon till around 4:00 in the afternoon for prayer, lunch and rest.
 Always check before going to the location.